Thailand, Cambodia clash despite ceasefire hopes

 He said his Foreign Minister Prak Sokhonn will talk to US Secretary of State Marco Rubio to coordinate with the Thais, but warned Bangkok against reneging on any agreement.

-After Trump's call, Thailand's acting Prime Minister Phumtham Wechayachai said he had agreed in principle to enter a ceasefire and start talks "as soon as possible".
+After Trump's call, Thailand's Phumtham said he had agreed in principle to enter a ceasefire and start talks "as soon as possible".

 While both sides have expressed a desire for talks to end the crisis, neither has so far been willing to back down.